 5) Click Save.

-Restart your computer and launch Warzone to see if it works flawlessly.
-If you still run into crashing after applying this workaround, try the next fix below.
+Restart your computer and launch Warzone to test.
+If you still run into crashes after applying this workaround, try the next fix below.

-The overlay feature is reported to be a potential cause of your CoD Warzone crashing problem, and it’s suggested you turn it off during the gameplay.
+The overlay feature provided by third-party programs can be the reason for CoD Warzone crashing.
+So, you should turn it off during the gameplay.
 Below we’ll specifically show you how to do this on Discord and GeForce Experience.
+If you’re not using overlay at all, please jump to Fix 10.

 1) Run Discord.